richClubb/adventofcode/2023/day05/README.md

 ## Overview

 This has become a bit of a learning experiment for me.
-It is a cool problem that has a very simple problem that can be handled in a number of different ways to optimise the solution.
+It is a cool problem that has a very simple soluttion but can be handled in a number of different ways and has a lot of cool methods to optimise the result.

 [Original Page](https://adventofcode.com/2023/day/5) You'll need to be signed up for the advent of code to be able to view it.
 Each person gets their own input data so you can't just copy someone elses values.
-I've copied out the text into [problem.md](./problem.md)
+I've copied out the text into [problem.md](./docs/problem.md)

-My sample data

 ## Problem TLDR